nathsagar96/alerta/README.md

 ## 📝 Description

-The Astro Alert is a real-time monitoring solution that connects to NASA's Near-Earth Object Web Service (NeoWs) to track potentially hazardous asteroids that might pose a threat to Earth.
+The Alerta is a real-time monitoring solution that connects to NASA's Near-Earth Object Web Service (NeoWs) to track potentially hazardous asteroids that might pose a threat to Earth.
 By leveraging distributed microservices architecture with Apache Kafka for messaging, this system provides a robust pipeline for asteroid threat detection and notification.